- Industry news

 Globally, consumers are interested in hybrid meat products as they feel these options address a combination of health, taste, and ethical concerns, according to Innova Market Insights.

-Four in ten UK consumers identify as flexitarian, with a preference for sausages and minced meat formats.The company’s survey showed that for UK consumers, taste, quality, and price, as well as nutritional considerations, are primary drivers behind buying hybrid meat products.
+Niels E. Hower: Finding the right on-pack labeling and marketing messaging will be crucial to drive purchase intent for hybrid meat.Meatless’ survey showed that for UK consumers, taste, quality, and price, as well as nutritional considerations, are primary drivers behind buying hybrid meat products.
 Six in ten consumers expressed willingness to buy hybrid meat products “if the taste is good and the product is offered at an acceptable price,” says Meatless.

-The findings also point to premium meat quality, such as premium cuts, certified meat, real taste and texture, playing a decisive role in choosing hybrid meat on market shelves.
+Meanwhile, the findings also point to premium meat quality, such as premium cuts, certified meat, real taste and texture, playing a decisive role in choosing hybrid meat on market shelves.

 Addressing rising meat costs

 Besides allowing manufacturers to tap into growing consumer demand, the study also points to hybrid meat’s potential as a practical response to the surge in meat costs.
-Rising costs of beef and chicken are squeezing foodservice margins and driving operational strategies.

 To address these concerns, Meatless has designed a cost calculator that manufacturers can use to compare their recipes with hybrid formulations in terms of costs, CO2 equivalents, saturated fat, and energy.